SulaimanB1/The-Hunger-Hunt-ECS657U-Game-Dev/README.md

-# The Hunger Hunt (ECS657U Game Development Project)
+# The Hunger Hunt (QMUL ECS657U Game Development Project)

 A survival game made in Unity.